tylim88/FirelordJS/README.md

 ## 🦙 Usage

-This is wrapper for [firestore](https://firebase.google.com/docs/firestore/quickstart)(doc), you must use firebase version v8.x.x
+This is wrapper for [firestore](https://firebase.google.com/docs/firestore/quickstart), you can use firebase v8 or v9

 work exactly like [firelord](https://github.com/tylim88/Firelord), except that: